Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

 Ciero Zapoteco

 Business run by local families in Oaxaca, Mexico.
-Each pieces is Hand-Crafted throughout the entire process from cleaning, carding, spinning, and dyed the wool, and then weaving on a Zapotec pedal loom.
+Each piece is Handcrafted throughout the process, from cleaning, carding, spinning, dyeing the wool, and weaving on a Zapotec pedal loom.

 VasquezWRugs

-If you are fan of indigo, definitely worth checking their shop.
+If you are a fan of Indigo, it is worth checking out their shop.

-Their traditional textile art is detailed and very refined, and also their indigo color hues and technique are one of the finest.
+Their traditional textile art is detailed and refined, and their indigo color hues and technique are some of the finest.

 NakaweTrading

-If you prefer designs something more boho chic, Nakawe Trading is for you.
-Partnering with local artesian in Oaxaca and while keeping the traditional technique of making rug process, they re-designed the pattern in the modern and simplistic way.
+If you prefer more boho chic designs, Nakawe Trading is for you.
+Partnering with local artisans in Oaxaca while keeping the traditional technique of making rug process, they re-designed the pattern in a modern and simplistic way.

 2. Purchase Directly From Artisans

-These Mexican rugs are produced all throughout the valleys in Oaxaca, but the town of Teotitlán del Valle, approximately 1 hour from Oaxaca City, is one of the most popular places to view and purchase a handmade Oaxacan wool rug.
+These Mexican rugs are produced throughout the valleys in Oaxaca, but the town of Teotitlรกn del Valle, approximately 1 hour from Oaxaca City, is one of the most popular places to view and purchase a handmade Oaxacan wool rug.

 By Car or Hired Taxi

-The most convenient way to get to Teotitlán del Valle is either with your own vehicle (or a rental) or hiring a taxi driver for the day.
+The most convenient way to get to Teotitlรกn del Valle is either with your own vehicle (or a rental) or by hiring a taxi driver for the day.

 Public Transportation

-For those on a budget, you can catch a shared taxi (called ‘collectivos’) driving south on the Carretera Internacional towards either Mitla or Tlacolula.
-You then have to get off the shared taxi at the Avenida Benito Juarez intersection and then catch a taxi to take you the rest of the way to the town of Teotitlán del Valle.
+For those on a budget, you can catch a shared taxi (called โcollectivosโ) driving south on the Carretera Internacional towards Mitla or Tlacolula.
+You have to get off the shared taxi at the Avenida Benito Juarez intersection and then catch a taxi to take you the rest of the way to Teotitlรกn del Valle.

 Group Tour

-Tours to visit the Teotitlán del Valle can be easily arranged in Oaxaca city by your hotel or from the many local travel agencies located in the city’s historic center.
+Tours to visit the Teotitlรกn del Valle can be easily arranged in Oaxaca city by your hotel or from the many local travel agencies in the cityโs historic center.

-Recommended Oaxaca Rug Shops In Teotitlán del Valle
+Recommended Oaxaca Rug Shops in Teotitlรกn Del Valle

-El Tono de La Cochinilla – Not the largest Oaxaca rug maker in Teotitlán, but for 4 generations, this lovely family has been producing some of the highest quality rugs in the business.
-The private, complimentary tour we took was incredibly hands on and educational.
-We got to try our hand at carding (brushing) the wool and spinning the wool into yarn.
-The all-natural ingredients for their dyes were neatly laid out with great explanation as to their use.
+El Tono de La Cochinilla – Not the largest Oaxaca rug maker in Teotitlรกn, but this lovely family has produced some of the highest quality rugs in the business for four generations.
+The private, complimentary tour we took was incredibly hands-on and educational.
+We got to try carding (brushing) the wool and spinning the wool into yarn.
+The all-natural ingredients for their dyes were neatly laid out with great explanations for their use.
 Rosario speaks excellent English.

 Official Website: eltonodelacochinilla.com

-Is It Safe To Visit Teotitlán del Valle To Purchase These Oaxaca Rugs Directly?
+Is It Safe To Visit Teotitlรกn Del Valle To Purchase These Oaxaca Rugs Directly?

 Yes, absolutely!
-We have found the entire Oaxaca valley very safe and never once felt threatened or had anything bad happen to us.
-The people we’ve met in Teotitlán del Valle were friendly, courteous, and professional.
+We have found the entire Oaxaca Valley safe and never felt threatened or had anything bad happen to us.
+The people we met in Teotitlรกn del Valle were friendly, courteous, and professional.

 How Do These Zapotec Rug Vendors Accept Credit Cards?

-At El Tono de La Cochinilla, most of the Oaxaca rugs in their sales room cost between $75-$600, depending on the rug’s size, color, and design difficulty.
+At El Tono de La Cochinilla, most Oaxaca rugs in their sales room cost between $75-$600, depending on the rugโs size, color, and design difficulty.

-Any Good Places To Eat In Teotitlán del Valle?
+Any Good Places To Eat in Teotitlรกn Del Valle?

-Although natural wool rugs are very strong and durable, machine wash and dry is not recommended in order to avoid color fade.
-It is best to be hand washed and naturally dried on a sunny day.
+Although natural wool rugs are strong and durable, machine wash and drying are not recommended to avoid color fade.
+It is best to wash it by hand and naturally dry it on a sunny day.

 Cleaning Steps

-Shake the rug, brush the dust and dirt away.
+- Remove Dust: Shake the rug and brush the dust and dirt away.

-Add a drop of stain remover and gently scrub with the stain brush.
+- Remove Stain (if needed): Add a drop of stain remover and gently scrub with the brush.

-Dip the sponge into a bucket willed with mixed water and natural wool detergent, rub the surface with very gentle pressure.
-Be careful not to absorb too much water in sponge, nor over wet the rug.
+- Sponge: Dip the sponge into a bucket filled with mixed water and natural wool detergent and rub the surface with very gentle pressure.
+Be careful not to absorb too much water in the sponge, nor overwet the rug.

-Having witnessed the laborious actions of brushing the wool straight, spinning the wool, dying and drying the wool, and finally weaving the wool together into a design, it’s no wonder handmade products, and carpets in particular, are so much more expensive than their mass produced counterparts.
+Having witnessed the laborious actions of brushing the wool straight, spinning it, dying and drying it, and finally weaving it together into a design, itโs no wonder handmade products, and carpets in particular, are much more expensive than their mass-produced counterparts.

 Given our interest in how the red color was produced, it was only natural that one of our two carpets highlighted the different red hues from the cochineal.

-We bought this predominantly red piece to add color to our mostly white, blue, and brown interior.
-It currently lays in the aisle of our van.
+We bought this predominantly red piece to add color to our white, blue, and brown interior.
+It currently lies in the aisle of our van.

 We think it makes the van a bit more photogenic!